 Bruce Walker and Peter Fröhlich

 AutomotiveUI Papers are archival publications of original research.
 Authors are invited to submit papers (6-10 pages) formatted in accordance with the two-column ACM SIGCHI format, with a 150-word abstract (references do not count towards the page limit).
 Submissions will be accepted through the Precision Conference Submission system.
 Authors are encouraged to submit an accompanying video.
-All accepted papers and notes will be included in the conference proceedings which will be archived in the ACM digital library.
+All accepted papers will be included in the conference proceedings which will be archived in the ACM digital library.
 Details about this submission category can be found at www.auto-ui.org/18/authors/papers

 Contact: Bruce Walker and Peter Fröhlich